ryanpickering/honours-research-project/updates/post4.1-nov-20.md

 1. Emergent cultures/Complexity theory: Dr. Graham and I have talked about this at different times in this project, but to this point I haven't done any substantial research or thought on the theories.
 These two seem like they'll be pretty essential to ideas of historical consciousness emerging: ideas of new cultures and ideas emerging from game processes is going to be a fascinating topic to explore.

-2. Gameworld/Archaeogaming: Especially after looking at ideas of
+2. Gameworld: Especially after looking at ideas of a videgame and the gameworld in particular being a fonds or an archive in itself, looking specifically at ideas about the game space and gameworld are going to be important.
+Relating both

-3. Community:
+3. Archaeogaming:

-4. Game experience as inclusive of lore:
+4. Community:

-5.
+5. Game experience as inclusive of lore: